whatisnuclear/website/index.md

     <div id="collapseOne" class="accordion-collapse collapse " aria-labelledby="headingOne">
       <div class="accordion-body">
         <p>
           Splitting atoms is a carbon-free process, so nuclear power is a global solution to climate change.
-While some processes in the overall lifecycle are currently carbon-emitting, the net result is that nuclear is nearly as low-carbon as you can get.
+While <a href="{% link nuclear-lifecycle-co2.md %}">some processes in the overall
+          lifecycle</a> are currently carbon-emitting, the net result is that nuclear is nearly as low-carbon as you can get.
 Once we electrify construction and mining equipment and power it all with nuclear and other zero-carbon processes, the overall carbon will trend to zero.
         </p>
         <figure>
             <a href="/img/lifecycle-carbon-emissions_opt.svg">